apache/trafficcontrol/docs/source/api/v4/jobs.rst

 	}}

-.. [#tenancy] When viewing content invalidation jobs, only those jobs that operate on a :term:`Delivery Service` visible to the requesting user's :term:`Tenant` will be returned.
-Likewise, creating a new content invalidation job requires that the target :term:`Delivery Service` is modifiable by the requesting user's :term:`Tenant`.
-However, when modifying or deleting an existing content invalidation job, the operation can be completed if and only if the requesting user's :term:`Tenant` is the same as the job's :term:`Delivery Service`'s :term:`Tenant` or a descendant thereof, **and** if the requesting user's :term:`Tenant` is the same as the :term:`Tenant` of the *user who initially created the job* or a descendant thereof.
+.. [#tenancy] When viewing :term:`Content Invalidation Jobs`, only those jobs that operate on a :term:`Delivery Service` visible to the requesting user's :term:`Tenant` will be returned.
+Likewise, creating a new :term:`Content Invalidation Jobs` requires that the target :term:`Delivery Service` is modifiable by the requesting user's :term:`Tenant`.
+However, when modifying or deleting an existing :term:`Content Invalidation Jobs`, the operation can be completed if and only if the requesting user's :term:`Tenant` is the same as the job's :term:`Delivery Service`'s :term:`Tenant` or a descendant thereof, **and** if the requesting user's :term:`Tenant` is the same as the :term:`Tenant` of the *user who initially created the job* or a descendant thereof.
 .. [#readonly] This field must exist, but it must *not* be different than the same field of the existing job (i.e. as seen in a GET_ response)